▶️ Freestyle motocross event raises money for Redmond Senior Center

-Thursday night at Wild Ride Brewing in Redmond was a freestyle motocross event benefiting a good cause.
+A freestyle motorcros event was held Thursday night at Wild Ride Brewing in Redmond to raise money for the Redmond Senior Center.

-It is a fundraiser, and the money went toward helping the Redmond Senior Center this year.

-Local Redmond rider Justin Homan has been competing in motocross events for 20 years, a top guy in the nation with several X-games medals.
+Redmond rider Justin Homan has been competing in motocross events for 20 years — a top rider in the nation with several X-Games medals.

-“We do X-games style tricks and such you see on TV all the time, but you have never seen in person, and this is up close and personally because the fencing is close.
-Safe, but this is the real deal, and people have a great,” Homan said.
+“We do X-Games style tricks and such you see on TV all the time, but you have never seen in person, and this is up close and personal because the fencing is close.
+Safe, but this is the real deal, and people have a great time,” Homan said.

-The Operations Manager for the senior center, Randy Graves, says they have over 5,000 people that use the center every week, and there needs to be a big focus on the seniors, stating that 34% of Redmond will be over 62 in the next five years.

 RELATED: Survey says bike commuting down in Oregon; locals say Bend is bucking trend